 Melasma

-Melasma is a skin condition characterised by blotchy pigmentation occurring in a somewhat symmetrical fashion on the face.
-Common areas include the forehead, upper lip and upper cheeks.
+Melasma is a skin condition characterised by areas of uneven pigmentation, often appearing in a symmetrical pattern on the face.
+Common areas include the forehead, upper lip and cheeks.
+It is more frequently seen in women between the ages of 20 and 40, though it can also occur in men.

 FAQs